Vanguard Review 2024: Low-Cost Investing On The Path To FI

 When it comes to mutual funds, it’s difficult to beat the variety and cost that Vanguard offers.
 You can pick from more than 150 mutual funds and exchange-traded fund (ETF) options.

-Investors can buy and sell Vanguard funds at no cost, and Their fund expense ratios are among the lowest of any investment company.
+Investors can buy and sell Vanguard funds at no cost.
+In addition, Vanguard fund expense ratios are some of the lowest of any investment company.

 Choose from a variety of types of funds from several asset classes.
 You can create a diversified portfolio that focuses on the S&P 500, the entire U.S. stock market, international funds, by sector, or a mix that fits your risk tolerance.